-Let’s start with the question “what is EXIF data?”.
-It may sound complicated, but it is actually quite simple to understand the meaning of this term.
+Let’s start with the question “What is EXIF data?”.
+It may sound complicated, but it is quite simple to understand the meaning of this term.
 EXIF data often referred to as ‘metadata’, is data that describes other data.

 When an image is taken with a camera, it is saved as a file type (usually a .jpg, or .png).
 This image file is normally saved with additional metadata, such as the image resolution, and the time and date it was captured.
 Furthermore, it provides information about when it was changed or by which software, for example.